Jain sculpture

 Jain sculptures or Jain idols are the images depicting Tirthankaras (teaching gods).
 These images are worshiped by the followers of Jainism.
 The sculpture can depict any of the twenty-four tirthankaras with images depicting Parshvanatha, Rishabhanatha, or Mahāvīra being more popular.
 Jain sculptures are an example of Jain art.
 There is a long history of construction of Jain sculptures.
 Early examples include Lohanipur Torsos which has been regarded to be from the Maurya period, and images from the Kushan period from Mathura.

 Iconography

 The Jain idols are males depicted in both sitting and standing postures.
 The tīrthaṅkaras are represented either Padmasana (seated in yoga posture) or standing in the Kayotsarga posture.
 Parshvanatha statues are usually depicted with a snake crown on head, Bahubali statues are usually depicted covered with creepers.
-However, there are a few differences in Digambara and Svetambara depiction of idols.
-Digambara images are naked without any beautification whereas Svetambara ones are clothed and decorated with temporary ornaments.
+However, there are a few differences in Digambara and Śvetāmbara depiction of idols.
+Digambara images are naked without any beautification whereas Śvetāmbara ones are clothed and decorated with temporary ornaments.